witzenmank/Numerical-Methods/README.md

-# ∫ Numerical-Methods
+# 🚀 Numerical-Methods
-*Don't copy/paste for homework, but they illustrate examples of how to implement*
+∫  *Don't copy/paste for homework, but they illustrate examples of how to implement*
 Invidivual methods are contained in branches